 More diverse teachers are needed in schools across the Syracuse area.
 We know that teachers from diverse and underrepresented backgrounds have an essential impact on their students and schools.
 The Baldanza Fellows Program is dedicated to recruiting, developing, and retaining diverse and underrepresented applicants to become exceptional and motivated teachers in Syracuse area K-12 schools.
 This program is a partnership between the School of Education, the Maxwell School of Citizenship and Public Affairs, and several Central New York school districts.

-The Baldanza Fellows Program supports highly qualified and motivated future teachers from diverse or underrepresented backgrounds to earn New York teacher certification and become transformational educators in Syracuse area schools.
-In a 16-month master’s program, you’ll get intensive experience in local partner schools, develop a community cohort of fellow educators, link classroom theory to daily practice and receive personal and real-time mentoring from a support team of University and community teachers and leaders.
+Baldanza Fellows become transformational educators in Syracuse area schools.
+In a 12-16 month master’s program, you’ll get intensive field experience in local partner schools, develop a community cohort of fellow educators, link classroom theory to daily practice and receive personal and real-time mentoring from a support team of University and community teachers and leaders.

-Baldanza Fellows must have earned their Bachelor’s degree on or before May 2023.
+Baldanza Fellows must have earned their Bachelor’s degree in or before May 2023.
 Selection for the fellowship is contingent on local district needs in specific areas/associated programs.
 Fellows must enroll for full-time study and be able to meet all degree requirements within 16 months.
 Fellows also must agree to a three-year minimum teaching commitment in one of the partner school districts upon completion of the program.

 Baldanza Fellows will be selected from applicants accepted to their chosen master’s program based on how their personal background and experiences inform their commitment to being a teacher to underserved and underrepresented populations and to teaching in the Syracuse area.